 Information is the bedrock of sound investment strategy – but in the volatile world of digital assets, that bedrock can feel more like quicksand.
-Fortunately, the sector now offers a more comprehensive set of software solutions that can help make this shaky ground feel firmer.
+Fortunately, the sector now offers a more comprehensive set of software solutions, such as a crypto portfolio tracker, that can help make this shaky ground feel firmer.

 Effective decision making relies on knowledge.
 Admittedly, nobody can know what is going to happen next in the fast-moving world of crypto; but fund managers need to know at least what has already happened to their investments, and what is happening right now in the broader market.
 At best, they want to know what bigger, smarter investors are doing or planning – because that will move the market, and because they could do a lot worse than to learn from them.